malidib/ReboundS/README.md

 How to install:
 - The following was tested on python==3.13.2
 - Install rebound==4.5.1
-- Install download this repo and install the modified REBOUNDx using:  pip install -e ./
+- Download this repo locally and install the modified REBOUNDx using:  pip install -e ./
 - Use REBOUND and REBOUNDx as normal.